-Overlooking the mixer, a welcome lounge for the Department of Architecture is highly accessible to students.
-Above sits a vertical neighborhood of double-height architectural design studios and research spaces.
+Overlooking the mixer, a cozy lounge is highly accessible to students.
+The vertical neighborhood above includes a classroom and design studio.

 At street level, the Project Manus makerspace, the largest fabrication space of its kind on campus, is visible to the public and open to the entire MIT community.